Skip to content

 1 clinic is listed in Coraki, NSW on OTWaitlist.

-No Coraki clinics are currently listed as taking new patients.
+No Coraki clinics are currently listed as taking new clients.
 Status changes regularly — check back, or set up an availability alert.

-Of the 1 listed Coraki clinics, none have confirmed NDIS-aware support on their listing.
-Always check directly with the clinic.
+Of the 1 listed Coraki clinics, none currently list NDIS funding on their profile.
+It's always worth checking directly with the clinic.

 How fresh is this Coraki availability data?